 In my defense (even though not that convincingly argued) I picked a stout that is not overly sweet and boozy in order to allow the Bailey’s to play that role.
 Ipswich Ale Brewery’s Dry Irish Stout has an ABV of only 4.4% and is a classic light, dry and crisp stout.
-Perfect for a float.
-It is only mildly sweet, delicate even.
-It is brewed with Irish malt, roasted barley (i.e. the barley did not undergo malting, considered a specialty grain that lends sweetness and color) and Simpson’s chocolate malts.
+Perfect for a stout ice cream float.
+It is only mildly sweet, delicate even, and brewed with Irish malt, roasted barley (i.e. the barley did not undergo malting, considered a specialty grain that lends sweetness and color) and Simpson’s chocolate malts.
 All in all a refreshing, sweet-ish stout with pleasant hints of chocolate and pronounced roasted notes.
 Very, very drinkable.

 This Dry Irish Stout is dubbed Finn McCool’s traditional stout, true to the old Irish style.
 About Finn McCool, the glorious giant – the story goes like this.